 Formal work is typically done through community colleges, colleges and universities, professional conferences, and staff professional development sessions.

 Staff members who are in positions of supervision and administration at C5 hold Bachelors or Masters Degrees in their field from accredited colleges or universities.
-They also have many years of leadership experience, and continue their professional development.
+They also have many years of leadership experience, and continue their professional development, including at C5.
 Individuals who aspire to these positions are encouraged to achieve the same level of preparation.

 Our professional development also involves related activities.
 They include all staff members preparing for training, reading follow-up materials, reporting on what they learned, and integrating it into their work with children, families, and their colleagues.

-In addition, individual staff members are scheduled to meet once a week with their team leader, their Center Director, or the Director of Learning.
-They discuss their work, plan strategies for the application of new learning, problem-solve special issues, and discuss what resources are needed.
+In addition, individual staff members are scheduled to meet once a week with their team leader, their Center Director, Curriculum Specialist, or the Director of Learning.
+They discuss their work, plan strategies for the application of new learning, problem-solve special issues, and discuss what resources are required or desired.

 Throughout the school year, we participate in and conduct a variety of workshops and seminars that support our comprehensive and caring curriculum.
 They focus on how we work with each other, with parents, with family members, with our strategic partners, and with the community.